 I posted on Robin Hahnel’s Participatory Economy that provides us with a wonderful and useful handbook that “demonstrates concretely how to reconcile comprehensive democratic planning with worker and consumer autonomy.”
 I also recommend the work of Eric Meier and the folks at Indep (International Network for Democratic Economic Planning).
 They are building a global network with the goal of advancing an After Capitalism economic system based on democratic economic planning.

 In addition to local governance, we can add in the social benefit of the preference for things local, local crafts, local brands, farmer’s markets.
 On top of that, keeping money in the community rather than seeing it accumulate in some distant corporate headquarters is an “easy” sell.
-Put these three together and we have a solid case for local being of our top ten shifts.
+Put these three together and we have a solid case for local being one of our top ten shifts.

 A cautionary note is to be careful not to see local is the solution to everything and is automatically better in every case.
 We see this romanticization in folk politics characteristic of the ineffective left driver.
 It cannot be ignored that the world is increasingly globally interconnected and there are indeed global-scale issues that need to be addressed at the global scale.
 It’s not as simple as every local community for itself.
 There does need to be global coordination.